rjmccall/swift-evolution/review_management.md

 When talking to the proposal authors, you should be clear about the role you’re currently playing.
 Normally, when you are passing on the results of your review, you are merely making suggestions, asking for clarifications, and so on, as an ordinary member of the community.
 In principle, any member of the community could do the same review you have done and make the same comments; you simply have a responsibility to have done it.
 At the end of the day, the proposal belongs to the proposal authors, at least until it’s accepted.
 You have the authority as review manager to edit the header of the proposal and to make minor editorial changes to the body, but major edits or substantive changes to the document should be made by the proposal authors, and if they’re unwilling to make those changes, they don’t have to.
 If you feel that the proposal shouldn’t be reviewed until certain changes are made, or if you feel that the proposal authors are unlikely to engage productively during a review, you can argue that to the full workgroup.
 If the workgroup agrees that the proposal cannot currently be run, then you should communicate that decision back to the authors officially on behalf of the workgroup, and the authors can decide how they wish to proceed.

 If your relationship to the proposal authors seems to be deteriorating, ask the workgroup for guidance.
 It may be better for someone else to take over as review manager.
 Alternatively, it may be necessary for the workgroup to take corrective action with the authors, such as reminding them of their responsibilities to engage with feedback as proposal authors and/or to follow the Code of Conduct as community members.

+### Proposal document structure

+During the preliminary review, you should make sure that the proposal document has all of the right headers and sections.
+Check the document against the latest template.
+Proposal authors sometimes clone much earlier proposal documents instead of starting from the template.
+The template has the authoritative guidance on all this.

+As a member of the workgroup, you should be able to add commits directly to the proposal PR, and that is generally what you will do.

+The filename of the proposal document should be `XXXX-text.md`, where the text is the current title of the proposal.
+Sometimes the proposal title changes from the first draft, and it's fine to update the filename during this phase.
+However, once the proposal has been assigned an SE number and merged into the swift-evolution repository, the filename should not be changed, even if the proposal is retitled.

+Make sure these headers are set right for now:

+* The `Proposal` field should contain a self-link to the current version of the proposal document using SE-NNNN as the link text.
+* The `Authors` field should have the right pluralization and should link to each of the authors (their GitHub account, if they don’t have other preferences).
+The authors are responsible for deciding who counts as an author.
+However, you should not be listed as an author, even if you contributed extensive editorial help.
+* The `Review Manager` field should link to you (generally, your GitHub account).
+* The `Status` field should be `Awaiting Review` until the review begins.
+* The `Vision` field should link to the vision docoument that this proposal is part of, if one exists; see below.
+* The `Roadmap` field should link to the discussion thread for the feature roadmap that this proposal is part of, if one exists; see below.
+* The `Implementation` field should link to the most important implementation PRs.
+It does not need to be comprehensive.
+* The `Review` field should link to the pitch, like so: (pitch ([https://forums.swift.org/ ](https://forums.swift.org/))).
+Link all of the pitches if there have been more than one.
+Later links will be added the same way, separated by spaces, with concise but unambiguous link text.
+The template has more information about this.

 ### Future Directions, Visions, and Roadmaps